 Abalimi Bezekhaya

-Funds raised from the 2023 Cableway Charity Challenge will be earmarked to cover the cost of over 200 new farmers basic training.
-This three-day basic course includes all theoretical and practical aspects from soil preparation and fertility, seedling production, planting, maintenance, pest management and composting.
-A starter pack is provided to get our farmers going and this, along with ongoing support, provides much needed food security to their families.
+Funds raised from the 2023 Cableway Charity Challenge were used to provide training for 310 people to start their own gardens.
+This three-day basic course included all theoretical and practical aspects from soil preparation and fertility, seedling production, planting, maintenance, pest management and composting.
+A starter pack was provided to get the farmers going and this, along with ongoing support, provides much needed food security to their families.

-Ongoing support is offered through extension training, assisting with market access, social and organisational support and access to affordable agri-resources.
+Ongoing support is offered to the broader community through extension services, assisting with market access, social and organisational support and access to affordable resources.